roysubs/new_linux/0-docker/0-docker-README.txt

-These scripts are designed to always deploy in a repeatable manner and provide notes to refresh a user on usage for that container without affecting the running container (i.e. various important how-to information for Plex or EmulatorJS).
+These scripts are designed to always deploy in a repeatable/idempotent manner.
+If the container exists, they simply provide additional notes to refresh a user on usage for that container without affecting the running container (i.e. various important how-to information for Plex or EmulatorJS).

 Docker resouce sharing (particularly the kernel) is amazingly lightweight.
 You can run docker on very old systems with almost no overhead from running them as a local install (i.e. great for old systems).

+Docker images are usually stored on Linux at: /var/lib/docker (can be changed in daemon.json).
+Images themselves are usually in a directory related to the storage driver Docker is using (e.g., overlay2).

 Always run docker commands without sudo.
 This is standard practice and makes managing containers much more convenient.